developmentseed/osm-teams/README.md

 ✨ You can now login to the app at http://localhost:8989
 <!-- markdownlint-enable MD034 -->

+Local API documentation will be available at http://localhost:8989/api/docs.
 ## Acknowledgments

 - This app is based off of [OSM/Hydra](https://github.com/kamicut/osmhydra)